 - 1. What are the reasons that members of the household have not enrolled in one of the State's Health Insurance Programs? - 2.
 Next I would like to ask you about possible reasons why the uninsured residents in the household have not enrolled in RIte Care.
-Please tell me whether each of the following is a major reason, a minor reason, or not a reason at all. - I don't think we would be eligible for it because our employer offers health insurance. - I don't think we would be eligible because my household makes too much money. - We would be concerned about being able to see the doctors or health care providers I want to. - Our household wouldn't want to be receiving government assistance. - The uninsured members of our household don't really need health insurance coverage. - Our household would worry that the costs would be too high. - I would be concerned about the quality of care. - I would be concerned that health care professionals would treat me or my family differently. - 3.
+Please tell me whether each of the following is a major reason, a minor reason, or not a reason at all. - I don't think we would be eligible for it because our employer offers health insurance. - I don't think we would be eligible because my household makes too much money. - We would be concerned about being able to see the doctors or health care providers I want to. - Our household wouldn't want to be receiving government assistance. - The uninsured members of our household don't really need health insurance. - Our household would worry that the costs would be too high. - I would be concerned about the quality of care. - I would be concerned that health care professionals would treat me or my family differently. - 3.
 There are certain requirements based on age and income for eligibility to enroll in RIte Care.
-If the uninsured members of your household were eligible to enroll in the RIte Care program, how interested would they be in enrolling? - 4.
-Have you or others in your household visited the web site for HealthSource RI? - 5.
+If the uninsured members of your household were eligible to enroll in the RIte Care program, how interested would they be in enrolling?

+- 4. Have you or others in your household visited the web site for HealthSource RI? - 5.
 IF THEY HAVE VISITED HEALTHSOURCE RI WEBSITE: What types of information did you look for on the website? - 6.
 IF THEY HAVE VISITED HEALTHSOURCE RI WEBSITE: How easy was it to find the information you were looking for ? - 7.
-At any time since October 2019, did any of the uninsured members of your household apply for health insurance coverage through HealthSource RI or some other way?

-- 8. ASK IF HH APPLIED FOR HEALTH INSURANCE: Did the uninsured members of the household apply for Medicaid or RIte Care, Private Health Insurance (through HealthSource RI), or some other insurance? - 9.
+At any time since October 2020, did any of the uninsured members of your household apply for health insurance insurance through HealthSource RI or some other way? - 8.
+ASK IF HH APPLIED FOR HEALTH INSURANCE: Did the uninsured members of the household apply for Medicaid or RIte Care, Private Health Insurance (through HealthSource RI), or some other insurance? - 9.
 ASK IF HH APPLIED FOR HEALTH INSURANCE: What happened with the application(s)? - 10.
-ASK OF THOSE VISITING OR CONTACTING HEALTHSOURCE RI BUT NOT APPLYING: Next, I would like you to think about the reasons you did not CHOOSE a health care plan through HealthSource RI.
-Why didn't you select a health care plan? - 11.
+ASK OF THOSE VISITING OR CONTACTING HEALTHSOURCE RI BUT NOT APPLYING: Next, I would like you to think about the reasons you did not CHOOSE a health plan through HealthSource RI.
+Why didn't you select a health plan? - 11.
 How familiar are you with the help that is available through the Affordable Care Act to pay for health insurance? - 12.
 As you may know there is help to pay for health insurance as a result of the Affordable Care Act and state assistance.
-Did you check to see if you were eligible for any help to pay for your health insurance? - 13.
-Are you aware of the NEW state mandate that requires all residents to have health insurance coverage or pay a penalty? - 14.
-ASK IF AWARE OF MANDATE: How important was the penalty in the decision whether to buy health insurance for uninsured family members? - 15.
-ASK IF NOT AWARE OF MANDATE: Knowing that there is a new state mandate that requires all residents to have health insurance coverage or pay a penalty will this influence your decision to obtain health insurance in the future?
+Did you check to see if you were eligible for any help to pay for your health insurance?

-Interruptions in Coverage
+Interruptions in Health Insurance

-- 1. Have/has PERSON been without coverage anytime in the last 12 months? - 2.
-For how long was PERSON without health insurance coverage, even if that gap in coverage was longer than 12 months? - 3.
-ASK IF GAP IS 2 MONTHS OR LESS: Was this gap in coverage related to the corona virus outbreak?
-This might be due to a layoff or a business closing. - 4.
-Why were/was PERSON without coverage? - 5.
-How long has PERSON been covered under their CURRENT health insurance?
+Have/has PERSON been without health insurance anytime in the last 12 months?

+For how long was PERSON without health insurance, even if that gap in health insurance was longer than 12 months?

+ASK IF GAP IS 2 MONTHS OR LESS: Was this gap in health insurance related ongoing COVID-19 pandemic?
+This might be due to a layoff, furlough, or a business closing.

-- 6. IF LESS THAN 12 MONTHS: What type of health insurance coverage did PERSON have prior to their current coverage during the past 12 months? - 7.
-Why did PERSON change health insurance coverage? - 8.
-Was PERSON covered under the SAME health insurance plan 12 months or one year ago? - 9.
-ASK OF THOSE INDICATING DIFFERENT COVERAGE A YEAR AGO: What type of health insurance coverage did PERSON have one year ago?
+- 1. Why were/was PERSON without health insurance? - 2.
+How long has PERSON been covered under their CURRENT health insurance? - 3.
+IF LESS THAN 12 MONTHS: What type of health insurance did PERSON have prior to their current health insurance during the past 12 months? - 4.
+Why did PERSON change health insurance? - 5.
+Was PERSON covered under the SAME health insurance plan 12 months or one year ago? - 6.
+ASK OF THOSE INDICATING DIFFERENT COVERAGE A YEAR AGO: What type of health insurance did PERSON have one year ago?